AVAILABLE NOW ONLINE:

 COPYRIGHT: LIBRARY OF CONGRESS 2015

-In the 1970s, authors Patricia Clark Taylor and Shelvy Snead were neighbors in a Maryland community on the Magothy River.
+THE SCRIPT UNVEILED In the 1970s, authors Patricia Clark Taylor and Shelvy Snead were neighbors in a Maryland community on the Magothy River.
 For an entire decade, beginning in 1973, Patricia traveled with her engineer husband to Rome, Riyadh, and later to Israel.
 These were the years of the 1973 Arab Oil Embargo, the 1973 Arab Israeli War, the massive build up of Saudi Arabia, and a stronger American-Saudi alliance.
 These were also the years of peace plans initiated by Egypt's President Sadat followed by Israel's return of the Sinai to Egypt.
 With the murder of President Sadat, the Middle East fell more and more into chaos and Saudi became more and more powerful.
 During Patricia's return trips to Maryland, she related her stories of these dynamic years to neighbor Shelvy who encouraged her to organize her photos, notes, and many adventures and write them for others to read.

 THE SCRIPT UNVEILED